-In 2009, the Laboratory followed its Readiness Review (RR) Procedure for new or significantly modified research activities.
-This procedure is for risk identification, categorization, and ES&H review of activities.
+In 2011, the Laboratory continued to apply its Readiness Review (RR) Procedure to new or significantly modified research activities for risk identification, categorization, and ES&H review of activities.
 Another purpose of the RR is to prevent and/or control releases of hazardous materials to the environment.
 It was developed to ensure that an appropriate level of rigor, commensurate to the risk associated with an activity's hazards, is applied to the activity's ES&H review.
-Fifty-two readiness reviews were approved in 2009.
+Forty-seven readiness reviews were approved in 2011.
 Approved activities are reviewed every five years.